Making any career move is an important decision, one that is only intensified by the possibility of relocation.

 Location to and from: Moved from the UK to Perth, Australia

 Experience Background: Senior Insolvency Administrator with a Big 4 practice.
 No professional qualifications at the time but had 13 years of insolvency experience.

 Role secured: Senior Insolvency Administrator with a leading Insolvency Specialist.

 - Why did you first consider making a move overseas?
 My partner is an Australian and was keen to go back home to Perth.

-- What locations where you interested in and why?
+- What locations were you interested in and why?
 Perth as that was where his family and friends were located.

-- What where your personal circumstances at the time of the move – single/married/home owner?
+- What were your personal circumstances at the time of the move – single/married/homeowner?
 De-facto Relationship, renting.

 - How did you find out about opportunities and start to apply for roles?
 Through Scott Lowes at Levitate Recruitment after applying for an advert I saw online.

 - What useful information was provided to you by the recruiter?
 Scott had excellent knowledge of the Australian market and knew of the local firms in Perth that would be suitable.
 He had several contacts so was able to assist my needs and secure an interview at a firm that was a good fit.